flaneurette/Lifetime-Health-Calendar/README.md

 A server to upload the index and json files.

+### Dates

+Always check the `events.json` for accurate dates and intervals.
+In your country, screening or vaccines might be done on a different age.

 ### What it does

 * Generates long-term health reminders based on age